dmbaturin/iproute2-cheatsheet/site/index.md

 Historically, the `ip link` command could not create tunnels (IPIP, GRE etc.), VXLAN links, or L2TPv3 pseudowires.
 Starting from at least iproute2 3.16, it could create anything except L2TPv3 interfaces, and this remains true as of iproute2 5.7.
-A lot of time old commands for specific interface type are still more convenient to use though.
+A lot of time, old commands for specific interface types are still more convenient to use, though.

 Note that the Linux kernel allows arbitrary, even non-ASCII names for network interfaces.
 It's better to stick with alphanumeric because userspace programs (like iptables) may not be so forgiving.